peterwittek/peterwittek.com/content/pages/home.md

 Current Interests
 ----------------
 [<img style="float:left; border-right:8px solid white" src="images/moment_matrix.png" alt="Moment matrix"/>](https://ncpol2sdpa.readthedocs.org/)
-[**Studying Many-Body Quantum Systems with Semidefinite Programming Relaxations**](https://ncpol2sdpa.readthedocs.org/): Identifying the ground state of a many-particle system whose interactions are described by a Hamiltonian is an important problem in quantum physics.
+**Quantum many-body systems, optimization, and machine learning**: Identifying the ground state of a many-particle system whose interactions are described by a Hamiltonian is an important problem in quantum physics.
 During the last decade, different relaxations of the previous Hamiltonian minimization problem